Captain Cook, Hawaii

 census, the CDP population was 3,253, down from 3,429 at the 2010 census.
 As of March 2022, a resolution was under consideration to rename the town to "Kaʻawaloa", meaning "long landing place".

+History

+The area surrounding present‑day Captain Cook has been inhabited for centuries and includes several sites significant to Native Hawaiian history.
+In 1779, British explorer Captain James Cook made landfall at nearby Kealakekua Bay during his third Pacific voyage.
+Cook was killed there on February 14, 1779, following a conflict between his crew and local residents.

+The modern community developed much later.
+In the early 20th century, the Captain Cook Coffee Company established a post office in the upland agricultural zone above the bay.
+Under postal naming conventions of the period, the post office name became the name of the surrounding settlement, and the community has been known as Captain Cook since that time.

 Geography

 Captain Cook is located on the west side of the island of Hawaii at (19.498211, −155.904275).
 It is bordered to the north by Kealakekua and to the south by Honaunau-Napoopoo.
 Hawaii Route 11, part of the Hawaii Belt Road, passes through the community, leading north 12 mi to Kailua-Kona and south 47 mi to Naalehu.
 Hawaii Route 160 diverges from Route 11 in Captain Cook, leading south by a winding road 4 mi to Napoopoo on Kealakekua Bay.

 According to the United States Census Bureau, the Captain Cook CDP has a total area of 33.3 km2, all of it land.

 Most of Captain Cook lies between the 800 ft and 2000 ft elevation, which makes it ideal as a coffee-growing region.
 It sits on the top of an ancient fault which created the famous Kealakekua Bay.
 Prior to the 1960s, most of Captain Cook was part of the vast Kealakekua Ranch, founded in the 1850s by English immigrant Henry Nicholas Greenwell.